 If the student lives outside the designated service areas, transportation will not be provided.
 No school bus transportation will be provided to students in the 9th through 12th grade except for one General Education route for Palm Springs High School.

-Service areas are posted at each school and on the district's Website at www.psusd.us.
-Questions should be directed to the Transportation Office at 760-325-8774 or First Student Transportation at 760- 320-8822.
+Service areas are posted at each school and on the district's website.
+Questions should be directed to the Transportation Office at 760-325-8774 or First Student Transportation at 760-320-8822.